CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Build domain objects for a feature first, then layer UI on.
 (Fowler)
 - Avoids having to fake anything (Fowler)
 - Test the interfaces by using real collaborators or stubs
+- Refactor step: emergent design (RSpec book)
+- But design not determined: you choose designs to solve problems, how much complexity to trade for testability

 [BDD:](http://dannorth.net/introducing-bdd/) - RSpec Book - acceptance test everything, then unit test beneath
 - Good code is code that tells, not asks